Top 25 Most Popular Korean Street Foods

 21. 핫바 (Hot Bar)

 Hot bar is deep-fried fish paste served on a stick or skewer.
-For more variety in flavors, other ingredients are added, including cheese, rice cake, perilla leaf, chili, seaweed, sausage, or ham.
+Other ingredients are added for more variety in flavors, including cheese, rice cake, perilla leaf, chili, seaweed, sausage, or ham.

-When you order a hot bar from a street vendor, it is usually made on the spot, as the mixed paste is fried with ground white fish, flour, eggs, and vegetables.
-If you wish to try other ingredients, the seller will put them inside the paste for you.
-When you take a bite of a freshly fried and steaming hot bar, you will feel on top of the world!
+When you order a hot bar from a street vendor, it is usually made on the spot, as the mixed paste is fried with white ground fish, flour, eggs, and vegetables.
+If you wish to try other ingredients, ask the seller to put them inside the paste.

 22. 달고나 (Dalgona: Korean Sponge Candy)

-You can often see sellers making different patterns on the candy such as a star, heart, or fish before it hardens completely.
-Some vendors will even play a small game where you get a free candy if you can eat the candy around the pattern without cracking it.
+You can often see sellers making different patterns on the candy, such as a star, heart, or fish, before it hardens completely.
+Some vendors will even offer a fun challenge – get free candy if you can eat the candy around the pattern without cracking it.